emahuni/em-async-events/README.md

 ```

 ### Emitting events:
-Emitting events is simple, but this package takes it to another level of usability with async events.
+Emitting events is simple, but this package takes it to another level of usability with async events, which are promises returned by eventEmiters for finer flow control on events as they happen and how they are listened and responded to.
-- all options can be mixed to get the desired behaviour
+- most options can be mixed to get the desired behaviour
 ```javascript
 methods: {
   async fireEvents() {